 About the Unit

-Perry Jay Foreman, Ph.D., M.D., is the director of the Epilepsy Center.
-He earned his degree in medicine from the University of Texas Southwestern Medical School at Dallas and earned his Ph.D. from the University of Texas Medical Branch at Galveston.
+Perry Jay Foreman, Ph.D., M.D., is the director of the Comprehensive Epilepsy Center.
+He earned his degree in medicine from the University of Texas Southwestern Medical School at Dallas and earned his doctorate in neuroscience from the University of Texas Medical Branch at Galveston.
 He completed a neurology residency and an NIH-sponsored, 2-year fellowship in developmental epilepsy and clinical neurophysiology at the Baylor College of Medicine.
 Dr. Foreman is board certified in neurology, with subspecialty certification in clinical neurophysiology.

 Arash Foroughi, M.D., M.P.H., received his undergraduate degree from George Washington University in Washington, D.C.
 After completing graduate work in public health and physiology at the Medical College of Virginia, Virginia Commonwealth University, in Richmond, he received his medical degree from St. George's University School of Medicine in Grenada.
 Dr. Foroughi completed a neurology residency at SUNY Downstate in New York and a fellowship in clinical neurophysiology at Duke University Medical Center in Durham, North Carolina.

 Watch a patient of The Sandra and Malcolm Berman Brain & Spine Institute give her insights on epilepsy.